 Fiddle Leaf Figs do best in bright, indirect light or in a spot with lots of filtered morning sun.
 Position them close to an eastern-facing window, so that they can take in enough light during the day, but avoid direct light as it can burn their leaves.

 Be sure to rotate your Fiddle Leaf Fig 90° every 10-14 days to encourage upright growth by exposing all sides of the plant to the light.

 Fiddle Leaf Figs like to be watered well.
 They are, however, susceptible to root rot, which is caused by overwatering or poor drainage.
-Allow the potting mix to dry out between watering and select a pot or container with good drainage.
+Allow the Scotts Osmocote Premium Potting Mix for Indoor Plants to dry out between watering and select a pot or container with good drainage.

 The best way to tell when it's time to water is to use the 'knuckle test'.
 Simply, push your index finger into the potting mix until you reach your second knuckle.
 If the potting mix feels dry, then your plant needs watering.
 If the potting mix is still moist, be sure to check again in a few days.

 The right temperature & humidity for fiddle leaf figs

 Being from the tropics, Fiddle Leaf Figs thrive in warm, humid conditions and don't do well in cold rooms.
 Mist their leaves with Scotts Osmocote Indoor Mist+Feed for Indoor Plants, to help increase humidity as well as give them a boost of nutrients, which is quickly absorbed through the leaves.